paulkr/Ubuntu-Splash-2.0/README.md

 ----------
 >Use up/down arrows to switch between layers

->se scroll wheel to change size
+>Use scroll wheel to change size

 >Click on a filter to apply to it to that layer